fortanix/rust-sgx/doc/WINTEL-SGX-ABI.md

 The first few tens of bytes in the `.tls` section are overwritten by the loader.
 The structure is different for 32-bit and 64-bit enclaves, but the fields are the same.
-In the following structures, a field named `unchanged` means that the data is copied directly from the `.tls` section in the image file, as is all data beyond the size of this structure.
-A field named `unknown` ìs filled with the indicated data, the meaning of which is unknown at this time.
+In the following structures, fields named `unchanged` mean that the data is copied directly from the `.tls` section in the image file, as is all data beyond the size of this structure.
+Fields named `unknown` are filled with the indicated data, the meaning of which is unknown at this time.

 ```rust
 #[repr(packed)]